jordisalmona/vanElst_et_al_2024_Cryptic_diversification/README.md

 # Integrative taxonomy clarifies the evolution of a cryptic primate clade

-This repository holds scripts for the following analyses conducted for the publication van Elst et al. (2024), *Nat.
+This repository holds scripts for the following analyses conducted as part of the publication van Elst et al. (2024), *Nat.
 Ecol.
 Evol.*:
 - Genotyping
 - Phylogenetic inference
 - Species delimitation